USS Iwo Jima (LPH-2)

 USS Iwo Jima (LPH-2) was the lead ship of her class and type and the first amphibious assault ship to be designed and built from the keel up as a dedicated helicopter carrier.
-She carried helicopters and typically embarked USMC elements of a Marine Amphibious Unit (MAU)/later Marine Expeditionary Unit (MEU) principally the Aviation Combat Element (ACE) to conduct heliborne operations in support of an amphibious operation.
-There was no well deck to support landing craft movement of personnel or equipment to/from shore.
-Iwo Jima was the second of three ships of the United States Navy to be named for the Battle of Iwo Jima, although the first to be completed and see service (the first was cancelled during construction).
+She carried helicopters and typically embarked the Aviation Combat Element (ACE) of a USMC Marine Expeditionary Unit (MEU) (previously the Marine Amphibious Unit, or MAU) to conduct heliborne operations in support of amphibious operations.
+There was no well deck to dock landing craft to enable transport of personnel or equipment to/from shore.
+Iwo Jima was the second of three ships of the United States Navy to be named for the Battle of Iwo Jima, although it was the first to be completed and see service (the first was cancelled during construction).

 First cruises and Cuban Missile Crisis

-Iwo Jima was laid down on 2 April 1959 by Puget Sound Naval Shipyard, Bremerton, Washington; launched on 17 September 1960, sponsored by Mrs. Harry Schmidt; and commissioned on 26 August 1961.
+Iwo Jima was laid down on 2 April 1959 by Puget Sound Naval Shipyard, launched on 17 September 1960, sponsored by Mrs. Harry Schmidt, and commissioned on 26 August 1961.

 Following shakedown training, she spent the rest of 1961 off the California coast in amphibious exercises.
-In April 1962, the ship joined Joint Task Force 8 in the Johnston Island-Hawaii area for an important series of nuclear tests.
+In April 1962, the ship joined Joint Task Force 8 in the Johnston Island-Hawaii area for Operation Dominic, a series of nuclear tests.
 Iwo Jima evacuated several islands and took part in the test evaluation.
 On 26 July, she sailed from the test area to Pearl Harbor, and continued on to San Diego, where she arrived on 10 August 1962.

 In September, the ship took part in full-scale amphibious exercises in California, departing from San Diego on 17 October for her first deployment to the western Pacific.
-However, as the crisis flared up on 19 October over the introduction of offensive missiles into Cuba, Iwo Jima returned to San Diego, embarked Marines 22 to 27 October, and departed quickly for the Caribbean.
-As part of America's powerful and mobile force afloat, she cruised in a "ready" status until December brought an easing of the Cuban situation.
-She arrived in San Diego on 13 December.
+However, with the introduction of offensive missiles into Cuba resulting in the Cuban Missile Crisis on 19 October 1962, Iwo Jima returned to San Diego, embarked Marines from 22 to 27 October, and departed for the Caribbean.
+As part of America's powerful naval presence in the area, she cruised in a "ready" status until December brought an easing of the Cuban situation.
+She returned in San Diego on 13 December.